weecology/data-sharing-paper/data_sharing_ms.md

 0          Indistinguishable from a true zero                                                     Never use

-           Hard to distinguish values that are missing from those            R, Python, SQL       Good option (empty)    overlooked on entry.
+           Hard to distinguish values that are missing from those            R, Python, SQL       Good option (blank)    overlooked on entry.
 Hard to distinguish blanks from spaces, which behave differently.

 999, -999  Not recognized as a null value by many programs without user                           Avoid
            input, can be inadvertently entered into calculations.

-NA, na     Can slso be an abbreviation (e.g., North America), can cause      R, Python            Good option
+NA, na     Can also be an abbreviation (e.g., North America), can cause      R                    Good option
            problems with data type (turn a numerical column into a text column).
 NA is more commonly recognized than na.